endurodave/Async-SQLite/README.md

 // TODO: Add more sqlite async API's as necessary
 ```

 The `AsyncInvoke()` helper function invokes the function asynchronously if the caller is not executing on the `SQLiteThread` thread.
-Otherwise, if the caller is already on the internal thread and the target function is called synchronously.
+Otherwise, if the caller is already on the internal thread the target function is called synchronously.

 ```cpp
 // A private worker thread instance to execute all SQLite API functions